-The unit serves a very special function as an ambassador of the Sheriff's Office to the citizens of Fresno County.
-Unit members and their horses visit schools, public functions and neighborhood meetings to talk about safety and explain how the mounted unit can be a valuable tool in fighting crime.
+The Mounted Patrol Unit serves a very special function as an ambassador of the Sheriff's Office to the citizens of Fresno County.
+Unit members and their horses visit schools, public functions and neighborhood meetings to talk about public safety and visit with the community.